S. Hollis Clayson

 She chaired the Editorial Board of The Art Bulletin (2003-2005), and has received fellowships from the American Council of Learned Societies, the Getty Research Institute, the Clark Art Institute (twice), The Huntington Library, and Columbia University Reid Hall in Paris among others.
 She won a WCAS Teaching Award (1987), was the first and only recipient of the College Art Association's Distinguished Teaching of Art History Award to a Junior Professor (1990), held a Charles Deering McCormick Professorship of Teaching Excellence (1993-96), and was the Martin J. and Patricia Koldyke Outstanding Teaching Professor (2004-06).

 In fall 2005, she was Robert Sterling Clark Visiting Professor in the Williams College Graduate Program in the History of Art.
-In 2006, she was named Bergen Evans Professor in the Humanities in 2006, and served as the Director of the Alice Kaplan Institute for the Humanities.
+At Northwestern, she was named Bergen Evans Professor in the Humanities in 2006, and served as the Director of the Alice Kaplan Institute for the Humanities from 2006 to 2013.
 She cheerfully spent her 2009-10 academic leave in Williamstown (MA), San Marino (CA), affiliated with Columbia Reid Hall in Paris, and in Evanston.
 In 2013-14, she was the Samuel H. Kress Professor in the Center for the Advanced Study of the Visual Arts (CASVA) at the National Gallery of Art.
 In early 2014, she was named a Chevalier in the Ordre des Palmes Académiques by the French Ministry of Culture.